Types of Accounts: Real, Personal & Nominal

 10,00,000

-Real Accounts are those accounts that relate to assets, properties, or possessions.
+A simple real account definition says that: Real Accounts are those accounts that relate to assets, properties, or possessions.
 These related properties might exist in physical or non-physical forms.
 This gives rise to the need for the creation of two types of real accounts:

 Intangible Real Accounts and Tangible Real Accounts.